HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/index.md

 #### WCM default test data

 The following WCM setup is commonly used in scenarios where there are multi-nested site areas in libraries with content such as rich text, PDF files, and images in a page.
-20 pages are used for small configuration testing, and 200 pages are used for medium and large configuration testing.
+20 pages are used for the small configuration testing.
 Refer to the following list for more information about this setup:

 - The default test data includes a WCM design library named "PerformanceTestDesign" and five content libraries named "PerformanceTestContent01" to "PerformanceTestContent05."